kavia-common/personal-task-manager-139001-139010/README.md

 # personal-task-manager-139001-139010

-This workspace contains the `todo_frontend` React application for a minimalist, per-user todo list backed by Supabase authentication and database.
+This workspace contains the `todo_frontend` React application "Things Todo" for a minimalist, per-user todo list backed by Supabase authentication and database.

 Quick start:
 - Update environment variables in the `.env` for the `todo_frontend` container: